kvatnynito/P1-1-proxmox-segmentation-lab/README.md

 ## What’s Next
 This repo is the foundation for P1-2:
 - centralized telemetry pipelines (`WEF/Sysmon → Wazuh/Elastic/Splunk`)
+- additional telemetry-supporting hosts as needed for validation and detection workflows
 - attack simulation and investigation case files using segmented zones